BitDoctor.ai

 Participants

-10,349 adults (18+ years of age) recruited at a hospital health clinic in China.
+Adults (18+ years of age) recruited from several hospital health clinics.

 Additional Data Collection Procedure